Wrong Turn 4: Bloody Beginnings

-Wrong Turn 4: Bloody Beginnings is a 2011 American slasher film written and directed by Declan O'Brien.
-It is the fourth installment of the Wrong Turn film series and served as a prequel to the original Wrong Turn film.
-The film grossed $3.6 million in home sales.
+Wrong Turn 4: Bloody Beginnings is a 2011 German-American slasher film written and directed by Declan O'Brien.
+It is the fourth installment of the Wrong Turn film series and served as the first part of a prequel to the Wrong Turn (2003).
+Starring Jennifer Pudavick, Tenika Davis, Kaitlyn Leeb, Terra Vnesa, Dean Armstrong, Victor Zinck Jr., Ali Tataryn, Samantha Kendrick, Sean Skene, Scott Johnson and Dan Skene, the film follows a group of college students who get lost in a storm during a snowmobile trip and take shelter in an abandoned sanatorium that, unbeknownst to them, is home to deformed cannibals.